enginBozkurt/RemoteSLAM/README.md

 Currently, the heavy lifting (SLAM algorithms) takes place on a remote host computer, receiving sensor data over wifi.
 This makes it easier both to test and develop different SLAM algorithms and new features.

 The SLAM algorithms currently supported are:

 OrbSLAM3 (mono and mono+imu)

 VINS-Fusion (mono+imu)

 DSO and LDSO (mono)

 ROS wrappers (for real time implementations) are provided for both the sensors and the SLAM algorithms.

 ### Hardware and software overview
 A Raspberry Pi 4, running Ubuntu 18, was chosen as the the edge computer for reading and transmitting the sensors' data, over wifi.
+General installation instructions for the PI are provided here                   .
+A PI image will be uploaded in the near future.

 An ubuntu 18 host computer receives the data from the PI, and runs the different SLAM algorithms.
-The STL of the 3D case of the PI is provided for the different sensors.
-For running

-Li
-Installations:
-Pi You can download an Ubuntu18 based image for the pi4 here.

-Host ORBSLAM3 can be installed from

-Operating instructions:
-On the pi, the ROS workspace for the Bluefox camera is named mvBluefox_ws.
-Remember to source it in the .bashrc . the ROS workspace for the IDS camera is named

-Operating instructions:
-On the pi, the ROS workspace for the Bluefox camera is named mvBluefox_ws.
-Remember to source it in the .bashrc . the ROS workspace for the IDS camera is named
+We try to provide all the links, relevant information and Ros wrappers needed  for implementing and running the different SLAM algorithms in real time.